oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Unicode characters are all allowed by the JSON specification.
 Other variations, e.g., concerning floating-point numbers, are described in [@RFC8785].
-Variations can be introduced whenever JSON data is serialized or deserialized and unless dealt with, will lead to different hashes and the inability to verify signatures.
+Variations can be introduced whenever JSON data is serialized or deserialized and unless dealt with, will lead to different digests and the inability to verify signatures.

 There are generally two approaches to deal with this problem:

-1. Canonicalization: The data is transferred in JSON format, potentially introducing variations in its representation, but is transformed into a canonical form before hashing.
-Both the issuer and the verifier must use the same canonicalization algorithm to arrive at the same byte string for hashing.
+1. Canonicalization: The data is transferred in JSON format, potentially introducing variations in its representation, but is transformed into a canonical form before computing a digest.
+Both the issuer and the verifier must use the same canonicalization algorithm to arrive at the same byte string for computing a digest.
-2. Source string encoding: Instead of transferring data in JSON format that may introduce variations, the serialized data that is used as the hash input is transferred from the issuer to the verifier.
-This means that the verifier can easily check the hash over the byte string before deserializing the data.
+2. Source string encoding: Instead of transferring data in JSON format that may introduce variations, the serialized data that is used as the digest input is transferred from the issuer to the verifier.
+This means that the verifier can easily check the digest over the byte string before deserializing the data.

-Mixed approaches are conceivable, i.e., transferring both the original JSON data plus a string suitable for hashing, but such approaches can easily lead to undetected inconsistencies resulting in time-of-check-time-of-use type security vulnerabilities.
+Mixed approaches are conceivable, i.e., transferring both the original JSON data plus a string suitable for computing a digest, but such approaches can easily lead to undetected inconsistencies resulting in time-of-check-time-of-use type security vulnerabilities.